nmshd/documentation/_docs_integrate/request-and-response-introduction.md

 After the Recipient has responded to the CreateAttributeRequestItem, a suitable [ResponseItem]({% link _docs_integrate/data-model-overview.md %}#responseitems) is generated and transferred to the Sender of the Request:

 - After accepting this RequestItem, a [CreateAttributeAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#createattributeacceptresponseitem) will be transferred.
 - After rejecting this RequestItem, a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
 - In case of an error, an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.

+#### DeleteAttributeRequestItem

+If you want to [request the deletion of an own Attribute from a peer]({% link _docs_integrate/delete-attributes.md %}#request-the-deletion-of-own-attributes-from-peer), the [DeleteAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#deleteattributerequestitem) must be used.

+Depending on whether the DeleteAttributeRequestItem is to be accepted or rejected, its Recipient has different parameters to choose from for responding to it:

+- To accept this RequestItem, the [AcceptDeleteAttributeRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptdeleteattributerequestitemparameters) can be utilized.
+- To reject this RequestItem, the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters) can be utilized.

+After the Recipient has responded to the DeleteAttributeRequestItem, a suitable [ResponseItem]({% link _docs_integrate/data-model-overview.md %}#responseitems) is generated and transferred to the Sender of the Request:

+- After accepting this RequestItem, a [DeleteAttributeAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#deleteattributeacceptresponseitem) will be transferred.
+- After rejecting this RequestItem, a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
+- In case of an error, an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.